 Any program, corporation, non-governmental organization or individual helping to combat ageism and stigma, to highlight and promote the strengths associated with aging and the potential and value of older adults in our society.
 Seniors' mental health teams, programs and individuals can all be nominated.
 Priority will be given to nominees in the healthcare, continuing care and not-for-profit sectors.

-The award winner will be recognized at the CAGP-CCSMH Annual Scientific Meeting in Montreal, Quebec.
-The winner will be provided with one complimentary dinner ticket where they will receive their award on October 17 in Montreal.
+The award winner will be recognized at the CAGP-CCSMH Annual Scientific Meeting to be held in Montreal on October 14-15, 2022.
+The winner will be provided with one complimentary registration and one complimentary gala dinner ticket to the ASM.
 A profile on the successful individual(s) and/or team(s) will be included in the CAGP and CCSMH e-newsletter to members following the ASM.

 The nominee or team must meet some or all of the qualities outlined below: